CI/CD Setup for SaaS Boilerplates 2026

 - Environment variable management per environment (preview/production)

 For most boilerplates, this is enough to start.
 Add GitHub Actions when you need tests to block merges.
+If you're working through the broader setup process, the boilerplate to launch in 7 days guide covers the full Day 1 environment setup and how CI fits into that timeline.

 GitHub Actions: Test-on-PR Workflow